adkipnis/metabench/README.md

 ## A Sparse Benchmark to Measure General Ability in LLMs
 - 𝚖𝚎𝚝𝚊𝚋𝚎𝚗𝚌𝚑 distills the [Open LLM Leaderboard 1](https://huggingface.co/spaces/open-llm-leaderboard-old/open_llm_leaderboard) to less than 3% of its original size 🤗
 - item selection is based on item response theory analyses of over 5000 LLMs 🧑‍🏫
-- scores for ARC, GSM8K, HellaSwag, MMLU, TruthfulQA and WinoGrande can be reconstructed with ~1% mean abs. error 🔥
+- scores for the six benchmarks[^1] can be reconstructed with ~1% mean abs. error 🔥
 - the original score can be reconstructed with 0.6% mean abs. error ☄️